 Frances Hayden has spent her professional career helping clients achieve their immigration objectives.
-She provides information that helps guide people through the complex United States immigration system.
+She provides information that helps guide people, and organizations, and companies within the tech and entertainment industries through the complex United States immigration system.

 Ms. Hayden has been practicing law for more than 25 years.
 She is a graduate of the University of California at Los Angeles (UCLA) School of Law and a member of the American Immigration Lawyers Association (AILA) and the California State Bar.
 Frances is fluent in Spanish.
 Her undergraduate degree is in Spanish Language and Literature from Western Washington University.
 She is a native of Seattle, Washington.